 Note Items listed on Line 10 must be specifically identified.
 Items not thoroughly identified may be disallowed and we may contact you for additional information.
+"Other" is not an acceptable identification.

 Line 11 - Recaptured business expense

 If any of the income included in Lines 1 through 10 was earned from an asset or activity that in any prior tax year produced business income, enter all of the expenses of that asset or activity that you deducted in the current year and the two most recent tax years in Column A of Line 11.
 Include this amount on Line 12 and on Illinois Schedule M, Other Additions and Subtractions (for businesses), Step 2, Line 4.